-The Peak-Hour Period Availability Charge is equal to the seller's weighted average resource clearing price for the delivery year for the LDA.67

-The peak hour availability charge understates the appropriate revenues at risk for underperformance because it is based on EFORp and because it is compared to a five year XEFORd.
-Both outage measures exclude OMC outages.
-The use of a five year average XEFORd measure is questionable as the measure of expected performance during the delivery year because it covers a period which is so long that it is unlikely to be representative of the current outage performance of the unit.
-The UCAP sold during a delivery year is a function of ICAP and the final Effective EFORd,68 which is defined to be the XEFORd calculated for the 12 months ending in September in the year prior to the Delivery Year.
+The Peak-Hour Period Availability Charge is equal to the seller's weighted average resource clearing price for the delivery year for the LDA.70 expected performance during the delivery year because it covers a period which is so long that it is unlikely to be representative of the current outage performance of the unit.
+The UCAP sold during a delivery year is a function of ICAP and the final Effective EFORd,71 which is defined to be the XEFORd calculated for the 12 months ending in September in the year prior to the Delivery Year.